-Here are some interesting facts about France which will help kids understand more about the country.
+Here are some interesting facts for France which will help kids understand more about the country.
 Learn some fun facts for France and then take the short quiz at the end of the article.

-10 Good Facts About France
+10 Best Facts About France

 1. Population: 65 million people